·Research

 A different adversarial dynamic emerges from the third forcing function.
 Any monitor that adapts to feedback is, by construction, susceptible to having its adaptation shifted by the systems it monitors.
 The classical version of this concern is data poisoning, in which an adversary injects training samples designed to shift the learned function in a direction that benefits the adversary.
 The agent-monitoring version is structurally similar but more subtle, because the adversary need not inject synthetic samples: the agent's own behavior, observed during normal operation, contributes to the monitor's calibration.

-The dynamic is most acute under two conditions.
-The first is bootstrap: a monitor with no history is heavily influenced by its earliest observations, so any adversarial influence during the bootstrap window has outsized effect.
-The second is the long-tail regime: even a mature monitor that has converged on a stable baseline must incorporate genuinely novel behavior at some point, and the policy for distinguishing genuinely-novel-and-legitimate from novel-and-malicious is itself a discrimination problem with no clean general solution.
-We are not aware of any work that resolves this cleanly for the specific setting of authorized-agent monitoring.
+Bootstrap is especially vulnerable: a monitor with no history is heavily influenced by its earliest observations, so adversarial influence during this window has outsized effect.
+Mature monitors face the long-tail regime: they must eventually incorporate genuinely novel behavior, while distinguishing novel legitimate actions from novel malicious ones.
 The broader literature on robust online learning, certified defenses against poisoning, and influence-function analysis provides useful machinery, but the operational constraints of agent monitoring (high throughput, continuous adaptation, adversaries with knowledge of the monitor's structure) place demands on this machinery that go beyond what has been demonstrated.

 7.4 The white-box / black-box divide

 A third constraint cuts orthogonally to the three forcing functions above.
-Section 6.3 established that the latent-state surface offers higher-fidelity signal than the verbalized-reasoning surface (modulo interpretive overhead), but the latent-state surface requires white-box access to the model.
-This produces a stark bifurcation in the design space:
+The latent-state surface can reveal signal absent from verbalized reasoning, but requires white-box model access.
+This divides the design space:

 • A monitoring layer that operates against a closed-source model accessed through an API is restricted to the verbalized and behavioral surfaces.
 The latent-state channel is inaccessible.
 The monitor inherits all the limitations of unfaithful chain of thought (Section 8.1) and steganographic chain of thought (Section 8.2).
 Its strongest available signal is conditional incongruity at the behavioral surface.

 • A monitoring layer that has white-box access (e.g., the model is hosted by the same organization that deploys the monitor, or the model provider exposes activation hooks) can access the latent-state channel.
-This dramatically changes the failure mode profile: deception detection becomes a linear-probability question rather than a text-analysis question; encoded reasoning is partly defended against by reading the substrate of the encoding directly; evaluation awareness becomes observable.
+This dramatically changes the failure mode profile: deception detection becomes a linear-probe problem rather than a text-analysis problem; encoded reasoning is partly defended against by reading the substrate of the encoding directly; evaluation awareness becomes observable.

-These are not minor implementation differences.
-They are different architectural regimes with different threat models and different research agendas.
-Most production deployments today operate in the black-box regime because most production agents call third-party model providers.
+These architectural regimes have different threat models and research agendas.
+Most production deployments operate in the black-box regime because agents call third-party model providers.
 Research on white-box monitoring is mostly conducted by model providers themselves and by interpretability labs with research access.

 The signals that remain available at the API boundary are substantial even without activation access.
 The behavioral surface (tool calls, outputs, action sequences) is intact and admits the full battery of techniques discussed in Sections 6.2 and 6.4.
 The verbalized chain of thought, despite its faithfulness limitations, is still informative when treated as one signal among several rather than as authoritative.
 Beyond these surfaces, several research directions are emerging that are specifically suited to black-box deployments and that warrant more attention than they currently receive.